by Victor Sesma

 Here is the complete list of services at Playa de La Albufereta:

 Apart from the Chiringuito, there are not many nearby restaurants or food places to choose between so you might want to keep that in mind when planning your visit to the beach.

-La Albufereta is well connected to the centre of Alicante and the neighbourhood San Juan playa.
+La Albufereta is well connected to the centre of Alicante and the neighbourhood of San Juan playa.
 There is parking next to the beach that can get busy fast in the summer.

 The TRAM is a light train that connects nearby cities such as Benidorm or San Vicente and local areas such as San Juan beach, El Postiguet and La Albufereta.

 The TRAM stop you need to use for La Albufereta is called La Isleta.
 From there it is less than 5 minutes walk to the beach.
 The TRAM lines with a stop at La Isleta are 1, 3, 4 and 5.

 The easiest way to get to La Albufereta Beach is to use a sat nav such as Google Maps.
-Here is a link with the parking’s directions:
+Here is a link to the parking address:

 The beach address is: Avenida Villajoyosa- Av.
 Condomina.
 Alicante

 This beach is small and has the shape of a big cove.
 The sea can be usually calm when other beaches such as El Postiguet or San Juan have few waves.
 The beach is perfect for families or people that want a calm and family-style beach but don’t want to go far to Urbanova.